arsitektur-jaringan-komputer/Modul-Jarkom/Modul-1/README - English.md

 	+ 2.4 [Wireshark Usage on FTP Server](#24-wireshark-usage-on-ftp-server)

 ## 1. Wire Crimping
 In a computer network, communication occurs between one device to the other.
-For this to happen, of course there needs to be a medium.
+For this to happen, of course there needs a medium.
 Although there is already wireless communication technology, wires still have a major role in network and can't be replaced.
 Therefore, in this module, we will learn how to crimp a type of network cable called UTP (Unshielded Twisted Pair).

 ### 1.1 Tools needed